HMS Albion (1898): Service history

 HMS Albion was laid down by Thames Iron Works at Leamouth, London on 3 December 1896.
-She was launched on 21 June 1898 after being christened by Mary of Teck, then Duchess of York, and the wave created by Albions entry into the water caused a stage from which 200 people were watching to collapse into a side creek, and 34 people, mostly women and children, drowned in one of the worst peacetime disasters in Thames history.
+She was launched on 21 June 1898, after being christened by Mary of Teck, then Duchess of York.
+The wave created by Albions entry into the water caused a stage from which 200 people were watching to collapse into a side creek, and 34 people, mostly women and children, drowned in one of the worst peacetime disasters in Thames history.
 Both the launch and the stage collapse were captured on film by E. P. Prestwich and Robert W. Paul.
 The decision to distribute these films was controversial in its day, sparking one of the earliest debates surrounding videojournalism.

 Albions completion then was delayed by late delivery of her machinery.
 She finally began trials late in 1900, during which she was further delayed by machinery and gun defects, and she was not finally completed until June 1901.
 HMS Albion was commissioned on 25 June 1901 at Chatham Dockyard, by Captain W. W. Hewett and a complement of 779 officers and men, to relieve battleship Barfleur on the China Station.